Kamoliddin-Otamurodov/Todoiq/api-docs.md

 ## Example Usage

-Here are some examples of using the TaskManager API:
+Here are some examples of using the Todoiq API:

 - Register a new user:
   ```bash